tiansiyuan/kubeflow-docs/docs/install/monitor.rst

         action: replace
         target_label: kubernetes_node

-Finally, we can deploy the Prometheus and Grafana pods using the kube-prometheus-stack via Helm:
+Finally, deploy the Prometheus and Grafana pods using the kube-prometheus-stack via ``helm``:

 .. code-block:: shell